cyberkni/1Password2KeePassX/README.md

 # 1Password2KeePassX
 Tool to convert a 1password TSV export file in to a KeePassX XML data file.

+# Caveats
+- This tool is lossy.
+It does **not** preserve all the data encoded in the 1Password export.
+It does however translate all the properties than KeepPassX supports.
+- All password entries get placed in an *All* group within the exported file.
+Any organization in 1Password is not carried over.

 # Usage
 ./1pass2kpx.py <input tsv file> <output filename>